ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/ico-example.md

 into the dictionary).
 A withdrawing transaction thus is having N + 2 outputs, where the first output should carry over the withdrawal sub-contract, the following N outputs have guarding scripts and token values according to the dictionary, and for the the last output there are no any conditions, aside of that it is not allowed to carry away tokens with it (supposedly, this output pays a fee).
-The contract is requiring for two proofs for the dictionary elements: one proof is showing that values to be withdrawn are indeed in the dictionary, and the second proof is proving that a resulting dictionary is free of the withdrawn values.
+The contract is requiring two proofs for the dictionary elements: one proof is showing that values to be withdrawn are indeed in the dictionary, and the second proof is proving that a resulting dictionary is free of the withdrawn values.
 The sub-contract is below.